javbotero/Outer-Coast/_includes/faq.md

 ### Will credits from Outer Coast be transferable to four-year universities?

-Outer Coast is exploring accreditation through partner institutions, simultaneous to the larger process of applying for independent accreditation.
-Our goal is to have credits transferable to four-year institutions upon accreditation.
+Outer Coast is in conversations with a partner institution to sponsor interim accreditation, simultaneous to the larger process of applying for independent accreditation.
+Our goal is to make our credits transferable to four-year institutions upon accreditation.